 It was a 2:30 p.m. flight- a little before my son’s nap time.
 He was 10 months then and as routine abiding as he was, I was confident that he would fall asleep in the flight.

-If possible plan your flight trips either early in the morning.
+If possible plan your flight trips early in the morning.
 There are less chances of delay in take-offs and landings and your toddler hopefully, will already be sleeping.

 You could also book the flight at a time when you know he or she will be in a happy mood.
 Scheduling a flight around a nap time can lead to an overstimulated cranky situation, like the one I had to deal with.